Aman8883/Dexter_health_task/README.md

    sync; a real situation in which `last_modified_by_caregiver` should matter for staleness) and how your code handles it.

--> Infinite Pagination Loop Traps:The docs warned about the same next_cursor being returned during errors.
+-> *Infinite Pagination Loop Traps*:The docs warned about the same next_cursor being returned during errors.
 I used a set to track every cursor we've already processed.
 If we see the same token again, the sync stops with an error.
 This prevents the system from getting stuck in an infinite loop and wasting resources.

-->  API Casing Inconsistency: I noticed the API is inconsistent with field names, specifically using lastName in some places.
+->  *API Casing Inconsistency*: I noticed the API is inconsistent with field names, specifically using lastName in some places.
 I added a fallback check for both lastName and last_name during mapping.
 This makes our integration more stable if the provider team changes their field casing.

--> Fault isolation :  If one resident's data is malformed (e.g., missing an ID), I catch that specific error and move to the next record instead of letting the whole sync fail.
+-> *Fault isolation* :  If one resident's data is malformed (e.g., missing an ID), I catch that specific error and move to the next record instead of letting the whole sync fail.
 This ensures we ingest as much valid data as possible even if a few records are broken.

--> Validation for Unknown Formats: If 'care_level' comes in a format we don't recognize (like a random string or a list), the code raises a validation error for that record.
+-> *Validation for Unknown Formats*: If 'care_level' comes in a format we don't recognize (like a random string or a list), the code raises a validation error for that record.
 It's better to fail the individual record than to save corrupted data into our database.

 We will challenge these decisions with a fresh provider example in the technical interview.